 SHIT WHAT AM I GONNA WEAR???
 TO BUCKINGHAM PALACE???!!

-So yeah, I was “cordially invited” to a garden party at Buckingham palace on July 16th by Prince Charles as a representative of The London Borough of Croydon (What a shame) for contribution to youth organisations.
+So yeah, I was “cordially invited” to a garden party at Buckingham palace on July 16th by Prince Charles as a representative of The London Borough of Croydon (What a shame) as part of the girl guiding association.
 Decent.
-I knew I better be a good fucking representative for Croydon after all the majority of people they could have picked probably would have ended up nicking half the palace buffet for the ride home.
+I knew I better be a good flipping representative for Croydon after all the majority of people they could have picked probably would have ended up nicking half the palace buffet for the ride home.

 Two weeks later I was contacted by one of the head of organisations to tell me that I was to be provided with a shirt on the day to wear.